Shoot (professional wrestling): Fan interference

 While the term technically applies only to wrestling performers, crowds also cause shoots by interfering in events, usually by assaulting or attempting to assault a wrestler.
 Fan interference and violence was prevalent in the northeastern and southern United States from the mid to late 20th century, where many wrestling territories became known for offering violent action to a rabid, fiercely loyal audience which largely believed in what it was seeing.

 In 1988, during a steel cage match between "Macho Man" Randy Savage and "The Million Dollar Man" Ted DiBiase at New York City's Madison Square Garden, a fan jumped the guardrail during a tense moment in the match.
 DiBiase, recalling the incident in his autobiography, yelled for Virgil (DiBiase's bodyguard, who was attempting to interfere in the match) to knock the man down, which he did, before security led the suspect away as the match played out as intended (Savage knocking the heads of DiBiase and Virgil together before escaping the cage).

+On April 6, 1998, during a WWF live event in Berlin, Germany, a fan entered the ring following a match between Stone Cold Steve Austin and Triple H and attempted to attack Austin.
+Triple H immediately tackled the fan to the mat and struck him repeatedly while referee Mike Chioda also intervened, before security removed the fan from the ring.
+Austin later recalled the incident on his podcast, praising Triple H for protecting him and explaining that, because Austin was portraying a babyface in the match, he felt unable to join in the assault on the intruder.